 The Murchison Falls Conservation Program is based on:

-- Patrol Effectiveness Pilot with the Uganda Wildlife Authority (UWA) and the NGO, Wild Conservation Society (WCS) with the removal of 6,133 snares and the training of 115 UWA rangers.
-In February 2024 commenced Phase II snare removal and improving patrol effectiveness in MFPA program with the Wildlife Conservation Society and the Uganda Wildlife Authority.
+- patrol Effectiveness Pilot with the Uganda Wildlife Authority (UWA) and the NGO, Wild Conservation Society (WCS) with the removal of snares (6,741 at date) and the training of 124 UWA rangers (at date, 177 rangers trained).
+In February 2024 commenced Phase II snare removal and improving patrol effectiveness in MFPA program with the Wildlife Conservation Society and the Uganda Wildlife Authority;

 The Wetlands and Forests programs are based on: